jorik41/swissinno_BLE/README.md

 warranties are provided.

 Home Assistant integration for Swissinno Bluetooth mouse traps.
-The integration listens for Bluetooth advertisements to monitor the trap status and provides a button to remotely reset the trap.
+The integration listens for Bluetooth advertisements to monitor the trap status and battery and provides a button to remotely reset the trap.

 ## Features

+- Automatic discovery of nearby traps via Bluetooth
+- Option to manually add a trap by name and MAC address
-- Detects trap state via Bluetooth manufacturer data
+- Monitors trap state and rechargeable battery level
 - Reset button for supported traps
-- Config flow for easy setup

 ## Installation